Cocoa Powder Cups to Grams Conversion Guide

 Rich Chocolate 3/4 cup per 2 cups flour

-Death by Chocolate 1 cup per 2 cups flour
+Very Intense 1 cup per 2 cups flour

-No Cocoa Powder?
-Emergency Substitutes
+Cocoa Powder Substitutes

 3 tablespoons cocoa = 1 oz unsweetened chocolate

-Reduce butter by 1 tablespoon
+Reduce butter by 1 tablespoon when substituting

-☕ Hot Chocolate Mix
+Hot Chocolate Mix

-Use 2x amount, reduce sugar by half
+Use 2x amount of mix, reduce sugar by half

-Works for brownies in emergencies
+Works in emergencies for brownies

-🥄 The Paste Method
+Paste Method

 Mix cocoa with melted butter or oil first to prevent lumps.
 Essential for smooth frostings.